degory/ghul-dev/src/getting-started.md

+# getting started

 ## prerequisites

-The compiler requires the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+The ghūl programming language compiler requires the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 ## target

 The compiler produces standard .NET assemblies and packages targeting .NET 8.0

-## getting the compiler
+## getting the ghūl compiler

 There are a few different ways to get the compiler